 She is a Certified Nutrition Specialist (CNS), the gold standard for advanced nutrition professionals.
 She completed her nutrition residency at the Sandy Hook Clinic with Dr. Kara Fitzgerald, a leader in Integrative and Functional Medicine.

-In addition to her nutrition education, Mary Ellen holds a Master of Library and Information Science degree from Rutgers University and is a Certified Holistic Health Coach through the Institute for Integrative Nutrition.
+In addition to her nutrition education, Mary Ellen has a background in research and holds a Master of Library and Information Science degree from Rutgers University.
+She is also a Certified Holistic Health Coach through the Institute for Integrative Nutrition.

 Functional nutrition is an approach to wellness that considers the body as a whole (not just macronutrients and calorie intake).
 It seeks to uncover the root cause of imbalances that may be negatively impacting quality of life and health.